ibm-cloud-docs/ContinuousDelivery/cd_at_events.md

 ## Events for {{site.data.keyword.contdelivery_short}}
 {: #at_actions_cd}

-The following table lists the actions that generate {{site.data.keyword.contdelivery_short}} management events:
+The following table lists the actions that generate {{site.data.keyword.contdelivery_short}} management and data events:

 | Action                           | Description                        |
 |----------------------------------|------------------------------------|